Johnson arrives for U.S. Open after birth of child

-ERIN, Wisconsin World number one Dustin Johnson arrived at Erin Hills to defend his U.S. Open crown and was out late on Tuesday practicing on the course.
+ERIN, Wisconsin (Reuters) - World number one Dustin Johnson arrived at Erin Hills to defend his U.S. Open crown and was out late on Tuesday practicing on the course.

 Johnson had said he would not travel to Erin Hills until the birth of his second child with his expectant partner Paulina Gretzky.